Pawsey-Internships/pawsey-interns-resources/README.md

 <a name="introduction-to-unix"></a>
 #### Introduction to Unix
 We introduce the BASH command line interface in our [Introduction to unix tutorial](https://youtu.be/UnRBoqVmV9U), including basic commands.
 This tutorial enables you to navigate and alter your file system and files.
 In addition, we introduce the concept of pipes and finding things using grep and sed.\
-The supporting material and in-depth reading can be found in our [GitHub Documentation].
+The supporting material and in-depth reading can be found on [GitHub Pages](https://pawsey-internships.github.io/intro-unix-shell/).

 <a name="more-unix-features"></a>
 #### More Unix Features
 Further Unix Features introduced in the subsequent [tutorial](https://youtu.be/BjHSjtuRFnE) range from BASH scripts and functions to developing a user-defined 'del' command.
 Other topics addressed are regular expressions, if-statements, loops, and many more.
+The material accompanying the tutorial is in our [GitHub Repository](https://github.com/Pawsey-Internships/more_with_bash).

 <a name="version-control"></a>
 ### Version Control
+Version control with Git is a powerful tool, as it enables collaboration and navigating to previous versions, which is crucial in software development. ([Tutorial Part 1](https://youtu.be/1Rpr0XLoRJM), [Tutorial Part 2](https://youtu.be/0ZF8OPUnxKw)).

+The material for the tutorial is published on our [GitHub Pages](https://pawsey-internships.github.io/version-control/).

 <a name="supercomputing"></a>
 ### Supercomputing